-At mid-campaign a statistically significantly higher proportion of youth and young adults in the pilot areas correctly identified that only 1 in 5 Oregon high school juniors use marijuana.
-Though both the pilot and comparison areas experienced increases from baseline to mid-campaign, the increase was significantly greater in the pilot areas.
+At evaluation end, a statistically significantly higher proportion of youth and young adults in the pilot areas correctly identified that only 1 in 5 Oregon high school juniors uses marijuana.
+Though both the pilot and comparison areas experienced increases, the increase in the pilot areas was significantly greater.

-MAJORITY OF PEOPLE SMOKED WEED IN SCHOOL BECAUSE IT'S A VERY LOUD CULTURE.
+I HAD IT IN MY HEAD THAT THE MAJORITY OF PEOPLE SMOKED WEED IN SCHOOL BECAUSE IT'S A VERY LOUD CULTURE.
 AT THIS POINT, I KNOW THE STATISTICS.